Neyami/Controllable-NPCs/README.md

 # ROBOT GRUNT #
-`weapon_rgrunt` - Give this to the player (not recommended, spawn the entity below instead)
+`weapon_rgrunt` - Can be given to players, Primary Attack spawns the controllable monster.  (not recommended, spawn the entity below instead)
 `info_cnpc_rgrunt` - Usable entity that turns the player into the monster upon using.
 Mappers can place this

 Primary Attack: Fire the weapon when aiming, or kick when not aiming